Skip to page content

 A fire and rescue service must:

-1. identify those who are most at risk in its community and target prevention activities in an inclusive way, through its community risk management planning;
+1. identify those who are most at risk in its Community and target prevention activities in an inclusive way, through its Community risk management planning;

-5. optimise resources to proactively engage and educate the community it serves, working collaboratively with others as and when appropriate;
+5. optimise resources to proactively engage and educate the Community it serves, working collaboratively with Others as and when appropriate;

-6. demonstrate inclusivity by recognising the diversity of its community and providing equality of access;
+6. demonstrate inclusivity by recognising the diversity of its Community and providing Equality of Access ;

 8. demonstrate how it monitors and evaluates the effectiveness and efficiency of its prevention activity;

-9. generate a culture which embraces national and organisational learning allowing it to identify and capture feedback from a range of sources; evaluate, share and act upon it to drive innovation and continuous improvement and enhance future performance.
+9. generate a culture which embraces national and organisational learning allowing it to identify and capture feedback from a range of sources; reflect, share and act upon it to drive innovation and continuous improvement and enhance future performance.

 To support this Fire Standard, a fire and rescue service should:

-1. contribute to the continual improvement of prevention activities coordinated through the National Fire Chiefs Council (NFCC) network; and
+2. contribute to the continual improvement of prevention activities coordinated through the National Fire Chiefs Council (NFCC) network; and

 Expected benefits of achieving the fire standard